Facebook Pixel

 Showing:

 The timer read 00:47.
 Red numbers counting down.
-Sweat dripped into Elena's eyes as she stripped the wire.
-Blue or red, the manual said blue, but this model was different, she'd seen the modification report, or had she?
+Sweat dripped and stung Elena's eyes as she stripped the wire.
+Blue or red: the manual said blue, but this model was different.
+She'd seen the modification report.
+Or had she?
 00:32.
-Her hand shook.
-The plaza outside was filling with the lunch crowd; hundreds of people who didn't know.
+Her hands shook.
+The plaza outside was filling with the lunch crowd: hundreds of people who didn't know.

 What Makes It Work